8 Common Dangerous Animals in Aruba – You May Not Know

 Boa Constrictor

 The scientific name of the Boa Constrictor is Crotalus unicolor.
-These are large, non-venomous snakes found in tropical rainforests throughout Central and South America and on Aruba Island.
-These are one of the most common dangerous animals in Aruba, however, they are invasive animals of this island.
+These are large, non-venomous snakes found in tropical rainforests throughout Central and in sanctuaries across Aruba.
+South America and on Aruba Island.
+These are one of the most dangerous animals, however, they are invasive animals of this island.

 These snake species are commonly 6 to 8 feet long, but some snakes of their species can grow up to 12 feet long.
 They have a cylindrical body, a large head, and a short tail.
 Their scales are smooth and shiny, and their skin color differs depending on the species.

-One interesting fact about these common dangerous animals is that they even prey on animals larger than their own head.
+One interesting fact about these common dangerous One impressive trait of Aruban One impressive trait of Aruban animals is that they even prey on animals larger than their own head.
 These snakes have a different style of hunting.
 For example, they wrap their bodies around their targeted prey and squeeze until it dies.

 Green Iguana